 Do not refreeze milk once it has been thawed.
 Thawed milk must be used within 24 hours for a baby in the NICU.
 (It is safe to give milk that has been thawed for 24 to 48 hours after the baby is home.)

 It is important to maintain the breast pump and collection kit in good working order:

 Read the instruction manual and follow the recommendations for cleaning pump equipment, unless given special guidelines by the NICU.

 The pieces of the collection kit come apart for individual cleaning.

 The pump itself and the tubing portion of the kit do not have to be cleaned, and they should remain dry or they will not work appropriately.
 (These pieces of equipment never come in contact with milk that is to be stored for the baby.)

 After each use, rinse all parts that come in contact with the breast or milk in cool water first.
 (A cool rinse removes residual milk without coagulating hard-to-clean protein.)
 Then thoroughly clean these same parts in hot, soapy water.
 Rinse in hot water, and air dry between each use.

 Most manufacturers recommend boiling or sterilizing all parts that come in contact with the breast or milk once a day.
+Sterilizing can be done in the microwave in reusable sterilization bags made by the pump company.
 (Check the instruction manual.)